coderaulia/coderaulia/README.md

 - 👋 Hello there!
 I’m @coderaulia
 - 👀 I’m interested in Web Development, SEO, and UI Design
-- 🌱 I’m currently learning React Js or basically MERN Stack & UI Design
+- 🌱 I’m currently learning Codeigniter, React Js or basically MERN Stack & UI Design
 - 💞️ I’m looking to collaborate on cool projects
 - 📫 How to reach me?
 Find me on Instagram.com/coderaulia